thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Again, when I first heard this argument, I thought: fair enough, this sounds evident.

-If we accept the "throwing the refactoring away"-argument, we can still argue we do not want to let the refactoring grow to big.
+If we accept the "throwing the refactoring away"-argument, we can still argue we do not want to let the refactoring grow too big.
 If it grows too big, throwing it away would be a waste of the work.
 As a result, the refactoring will never be thrown away because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect).

 Conversely, if we would keep the refactoring small, why bother the overhead of creating a feature branch?